Anna Mia Ekström

 - Responsible for Massive Open Online Course (MOOC) in Global Health in 2016 with 17,000 participants across the world.
 Frequent participant in public lectures, media (TV, radio, newspapers).

-- Supervised 15 PhD students to graduation.
+- Supervised 19 PhD students to graduation, multiple master students and postdocs

 - Scientific coordinator for the Sweden –Tanzania PhD training program sponsored by Sida 2015-2020 and actively involved in the Sweden-Uganda PhD capacity building exchange programmes since year 2000.